awe-struck/Video_Game_Sales_2016/README.md

 ## Data Extraction and Cleaning

-- Here is a direct link to the SQL cleaning file:
+- Link to SQL cleaning file:

 Pre-cleaned, the CSV file contained 16719 rows.
 The file was then converted into a .xlss format and uploaded to Microsoft SSMS for analysis.
 I proceeded to create a copy table to store this information and filter for the columns relevant to the analysis.
 These dropped columns contained NULL values and was data that was not fully scrapped from metacritic.
 Thus, the columns critic score,critic count, user score, user count, developer and rating were dropped.